Home / Services / Built-Up Roofing

 Done Right Since 1952

-Built-up roofing (BUR) — alternating layers of bitumen and reinforcing fabric topped with gravel or a cap sheet — has been the workhorse of commercial flat-roof systems for over a century.
-While single-ply systems (TPO, EPDM) have taken the larger share of new commercial installations, BUR remains the right answer for specific applications: long-lifespan durability requirements, high foot-traffic roofs, certain retrofit scenarios, and some historical or preservation contexts.
-Keith Roofing has been installing BUR since the 1950s and we still do BUR work when it's the right technical answer.
+Built-up roofing — multiple alternating layers of bitumen and reinforcing fabric, topped with loose-laid gravel or a mineral-surfaced cap sheet — has been the workhorse of commercial flat-roof systems for over a century.
+Keith Roofing has been installing BUR across Santa Clara County since the 1950s, and while single-ply systems have taken the larger share of new commercial installations, BUR remains the right answer for specific buildings: high-foot-traffic commercial roofs, multi-decade-hold properties, certain industrial applications, and retrofits where matching an existing BUR for system consistency is the cleanest approach.

 Complete Guide